anixe/doku/README.md

 [docs-badge]: https://img.shields.io/badge/docs.rs-latest-informational
 [docs-link]: https://docs.rs/doku

-Doku is a framework for building aesthetic, human-readable documentation directly from the code; it allows you to effortlessly generate docs for configuration files, HTTP endpoints, and so on.
+Doku is a framework for building textual, aesthetic documentation directly from the code; it allows to generate docs for configuration files, HTTP endpoints, and so on.

 Say goodbye to stale, hand-written documentation - with Doku, code _is_ the documentation!